howtomakeaturn/tempfornow/README.md

 # Advanced
 Don't wanna just a CMS, and don't wanna create 'Modules' at all?
-Just put your stuff in 'app/' folder and develop like a normal Laravel project!
+Just put your stuff in 'app/' folder and develop like a normal Laravel project.
-Atayal won't get in your way!
+Atayal won't get in your way.

 # script
 find . -type f | xargs sed -i  's/Nawiat/Atayal/g'